 I didn’t know that my skin was shiny…

 I got that tingling sensation in my nose as the powder made a cloud around us.
-You know the one?
-But, of course, no sneeze was forthcoming.
+You know the one where you need to sneeze but it won’t happen?
+Of course, no sneeze was forthcoming.

 God, that was the worst…